Baden State Library: Library Profile

-Established around 1500, today the library holds about 2,8 million media items (2021).
+Established around 1500, today the library holds about 2,9 million media items (2023).
 These include a large collection of medieval manuscripts, music manuscripts, autographs, personal paper and manuscript collections, incunabula, old and rare printed books and historical maps.
 The modern collections comprise works on all subjects, but with a special focus on regional history and various topics related to Baden-Wuerttemberg and the Upper Rhine region.
 By maintaining these collections, the library contributes to the cultural heritage of the region.
 By presenting them via its digital collections, it makes this European cultural heritage available to the public.

 The BLB is a universally accessible part of the information infrastructure for education and science in Baden-Wuerttemberg.
 It is under the administrative supervision of the Ministry for Science, Research and Arts of Baden-Wuerttemberg.

 As part of its main duties, the library collects and catalogues publications from and about Baden and makes them accessible to the general public.
 The BLB provides its services not only to schools, universities, and research institutes, but also to organizations and private businesses within the region.
 With over 500 workstations suited to various learning and work requirements in different areas of the building, the library offers a popular learning environment.

 The law on legal deposit requires publishers in Baden-Wuerttemberg to submit copies of their publications to the respective state library.
 This is why the BLB records both printed and electronic media from and about Baden.
-Together with the WLB, the BLB publishes the Landesbibliographie Baden-Württemberg and archives websites with references to Baden-Wuerttemberg in the Baden-Württembergisches Online-Archiv (BOA).

 In addition to traditional library services, the BLB focuses on cultural outreach by organizing exhibitions, events, and seminars and by contributing to a number of education programs.